 The WSIB generally maintains the loss of earnings (LOE) benefits the worker was receiving at the start of a temporary work disruption.

-- the worker would seek new employment in the general labour market to attempt to restore his/her loss of earnings during the temporary work disruption (i.e., if he/she was not injured), and
+- the worker would seek new employment in the general labour market to attempt to restore their loss of earnings during the temporary work disruption (i.e., if they were not injured), and

 - the work-related injury/disease impacts the worker’s ability to earn income through new employment.